caiosabadin/notes/sass/tutorial.md

 }
 ```

-However, nesting selectors inside each other is useful for repetitive structures similar as the one :
+However, nesting selectors inside each other is useful for repetitive structures similar as:

 ```scss
 #menu { ... }